 [7] Brown Russian cucumbers have a brown peel.

-The different types of cucumbers are below, but we’re starting with a cocktail to celebrate National Cucumber Day, June 13th.
+The different types of cucumbers are below, but we’re starting with a cocktail recipe to celebrate National Cucumber Day, June 13th.
+It’s a charmer we’ll serve throughout the warm weather months.

 Hendrick’s Gin sent us a cocktail recipe called Cucumber Lemonade.
 We enjoyed both the drink and the garnish and thought: Why don’t we use more cucumber garnishes?